 English Toffee is the perfect candy to make if you've never made homemade candy before.
 This English Toffee recipe is fast and easy to make, and the toffee itself is incredibly delicious, with a buttery, sweet crunch and coating of chocolate.

-Did I mention that it's easy to make?
-It really is, I swear.
+And English toffee is easy to make.
+It really is, I swear!
 Even if you've never made homemade candy before, even if you are intimidated by the thought, you can TOTALLY make this amazing toffee.
 I promise.
 You don't even need any special tools like candy thermometers for this English toffee recipe!

 English Toffee Recipe Ingredients: